arvenjadeaguilar/cellagri-cms/src/pages/jobs/2018-03-04-associate-general-counsel-—-international-at-gfi.md

 date: 2018-03-05T00:41:01.851Z
 companyRelated: /gfi
 ---
-GFI’s Associate General Counsel -- International will provide legal, fiscal, and regulatory guidance and training for GFI’s international operations.
+GFI’s **Associate General Counsel - International** will provide legal, fiscal, and regulatory guidance and training for GFI’s international operations.

-How You Will Make a Difference
+**How You Will Make a Difference**

 You will identify, resolve, and manage legal compliance issues for GFI’s international operations; assist the General Counsel and Director of Finance to ensure compliance with tax and financial requirements arising from such operations, and support GFI’s other departments in international legal matters by: